 - You can use Shopify Shipping to set free shipping minimum order amounts.

-- FedEx is not one of the options for Shopify Shipping.
+- FedEx is not one of the choices with Shopify Shipping.
+You are limited to the shipping methods Shopify offers.

 - It’s a little too easy to introduce an element of human error.
 For example, you might choose the wrong packaging type when you print the order label.
 Or you could print a shipping label with the incorrect shipping service level.